Kevinferl98/quiz-app/README.md

 **PostgreSQL**: Relational storage for Keycloak identity data.

+**Observability**: OpenTelemetry tracing with Tempo, centralized logs with Loki (ingested by Alloy), and visualization in Grafana.

 ## Technical Decisions
 **API Gateway & Load Balancing**: The system utilizes Traefik as a single entry point, managing dynamic Service Discovery via Docker labels.
 It acts as both a reverse proxy and a Load Balancer, distributing traffic across service replicas and natively handling WebSocket protocol upgrades.